luapower/website/www/md/building.md

 	cd csrc/<package>
 	sh build-osx64.sh

-Current OSX builds are based on clang 6.0 (LLVM 3.5svn) and are done on an OSX 10.9 using OSX SDK 10.10.
+Current OSX builds are based are done on an OSX 10.2 using OSX SDK 10.12.

-The generated binaries are compatible down to OSX 10.6 except for C++ libraries which link to libc++ which is OSX 10.7+.
+The generated binaries are compatible down to OSX 10.9.

-> NOTE: For Lion and above users, Apple provides a package called "Command Line Tools for Xcode" which can be downloaded from Apple's developer site (free registration required).
-You can _try_ to build luapower with it.
-If you do, please report back on your experience and maybe we'll make this a supported toolchain.

 ## Building on Linux for OSX